B-e-sa/portfolio/README.md

 To visit the app, use the **local** adress provided by Vite on the **terminal**

+## Why did i use React-Router and useContext (on theme change)?
+Well... for study purposes!

 # How it works?
 I didn't comment on the code, to leave it cleaner on github <br>
 But i will explain every complex component one by one!